Databingo/brainbtc/README.md

 Bitcoin brainkey generator, use at your own risk.
 # Usage:
 1. go run main.go
-2. go run verigy.go to check
-3. go run verigy2.go to double check
-4. use bitaddress.org.html to check again
+2. `go run verigy.go` or `go run verigy2.go` or use bitaddress.org.html to verigy